alcy/perf-cal-2020/pcal20.md

 ## Performance Profiles

-Performance data was collected from the AWS production system and analyzed using a combination of the following FOSS tools and scripts:
+Performance data was collected from the AWS production system and analyzed using a combination of the following FOSS tools:

   * **JMX** (Java Management Extensions) data from JVM
   * **jmxterm**